Have you thought about how to write a case study that lands new clients?

 In this section of the case study, you need to prove the worth of your solution.
 Simply saying it’s worth the investment because it has X, Y and Z won’t do much without the appropriate metrics to back it up.

-You need to detail where the customer was before there project, and how their life or business has improved because of it.
+You need to detail where the customer was before their project, and how their life or business has improved because of it.

 For example, something like ‘our product saw the customer’s production line increase by 20%’ is a great way to demonstrate to prospective customers what they can achieve if they choose to invest in your solution.